cosmicjs/rest-api-docs/source/includes/media.md

 ```

-If a write key is enabled on the requested bucket, the variable `write_key` will need to be present in the Body.
+If a write key is enabled on the requested bucket, the variable `write_key` will need to be present.

 Parameter | Required | Type | Description
 --------- | ------- | ----------- | -----------